georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 ~~~
+dat1 <- read.csv(file = "C:/Users/Karthik/Documents/sannic-project/files/dataset1.csv", header = TRUE)

-dat <- read.csv(file = "/Users/Karthik/Documents/sannic-project/files/dataset-2013-01.csv", header = TRUE)
+dat2 <- read.csv(file = "C:/Users/Karthik/Documents/sannic-project/files/dataset2.csv", header = TRUE)
 ~~~
 {: .language-r}

 &nbsp;

 {:start="4"}
 4. R can run into memory issues.
 It is a common problem to run out of memory after running R scripts for a long time.
 To inspect the objects in your current R environment, you can list the objects, search current packages, and remove objects that are currently not in use.
 A good practice when running long lines of computationally intensive code is to remove temporary objects after they have served their purpose.
 However, sometimes, R will not clean up unused memory for a while after you delete objects.
-You can force R to tidy up its memory by using `gc()`.
+You can force R to tidy up its memory by using `gc()` (discussed in more detail later).

 ~~~
-# Sample dataset of 1000 rows
+# Generate sample dataset of 1000 rows
 interim_object <- data.frame(rep(1:100, 10),
                              rep(101:200, 10),
                              rep(201:300, 10))

-object.size(interim_object) # Reports the memory size allocated to the object
+# Report the memory size allocated to the object
+object.size(interim_object)

-rm("interim_object") # Removes only the object itself and not necessarily the memory allotted to it
+# Removes the object itself, but not necessarily the memory allotted to it
+rm("interim_object")

-gc() # Force R to release memory it is no longer using
+# Force R to release memory it is no longer using
-ls() # Lists all the objects in your current workspace
-rm(list = ls()) # If you want to delete all the objects in the workspace and start with a clean slate
+gc()
 ~~~
 {: .language-r}